medhiwidjaja/foreplot/README.md

 _Note to old Foreplot.com users:_

 If you have old archives of articles, there is no feature to import it since the underlying database and formats are entirely different.
-You should be able to key in the input data as long as the only for 1 decision maker user, and only using the supported comparison methods.
+You should be able to key in the input data (only 1 decision maker is supported), and only using the supported comparison methods.

 ## Development